cmorregof/cmorregof/README.md

 - 💬 Ask me about **Stats, Maths, p-value** or _anime's spoilers_
 - 📫 How to reach me: _cmorregofranco@gmail.com_
 - 😄 Pronouns: _He/him_
-- ⚡ **Fun fact**: I once trained a neural network to predict anime plot twists and... it actually got some right!
+- ⚡ **Fun fact**: I once trained a neural network to predict anime plot twists.
 >

 ## 🚀 Some Tools I Use